 Facebook no longer serves my needs, neither as an individual looking to keep in touch socially nor as an author seeking to promote my work.
 I’m phasing out Facebook completely, and shifting my focus to other, better designed social media networks.

 This will reduce the amount of traffic I get to Rogue Priest, and it may adversely affect my work.
 I’m doing it anyway.
+In this post I hope to explain why: what’s wrong with Facebook, why it doesn’t work for me and what that means for me as a writer.

 This decision has nothing to do with “privacy.”
 There’s a lot of fear about how Facebook uses personal data, and I don’t share that fear.
 I knowingly consent to let Facebook use my anonymous metadata.
 That metadata lets them give me better friend recommendations, return better search results and generally improve my user experience.